honestbleeps/BabelExt/README.md

 Then, download [PhantomJS](http://phantomjs.org), which is used to build and deploy extensions.

+Next, rename `conf/local_settings.json.example` to `conf/local_settings.json`.
+You will need to edit this when you release your extension, but the defaults should be fine for now.

 In UNIX-based OSes, run `./script/build.sh build <browser>` to build packages for each browser, and `./script/build.sh release <site>` to release them to the various extension sites.